German Nouns

 • Some nouns use both an umlaut and a word ending to form the plural

-Here are some examples of singular and plural nouns.
+Here are some examples of singular and plural nouns with transformed endings.
 Notice that all plural nouns use the article die.

 table